Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `http_verticles`

-Number of processing units, for HTTP requests.
+Number of processing units for HTTP requests.

 !!! important

-    Do not set higher than the max number of CPUs in the underlying machine.
+    Don't set `http_verticles` higher than the maximum number of CPUs in the underlying machine.

 #### `websocket_verticles`

-Number of processing units for Websockets requests.
+Number of processing units for WebSocket requests.

 !!! important

-    Do not set higher than the max number of CPUs in the underlying machine.
+    Don't set `websocket_verticles` higher than the maximum number of CPUs in the underlying machine.

 ### `api`